310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

     <p>One day in early March…</p>
 </div>

-{% bubble Midori frown %}
+{% bubble Midori sighfrown %}
 Whew.
 It’s finally over…

-The photoshoot dragged on for so long… I just couldn’t draw out the right nuance for the photos… or more like, my synergy with the photographer wasn’t great…
+The photoshoot dragged on for so long… I just couldn’t draw out the right nuance for the photos... or more like, my synergy with the photographer wasn’t great…
+{% endbubble %}

+{% bubble Midori smile %}
-But now I have the rest of today and tomorrow off… Things have been so hectic lately, so I’m glad I can finally take it easy while hugging all my yuruchara plushies…♪
+But now I have the rest of today and tomorrow off… Things have been so hectic lately, so I’m glad I can finally take it easy while hugging all my yuruchara plushies…♪[^1]
 {% endbubble %}

 {% bubble Rei srsthinking %}